SolomonFoskaay/cadence-edao-bootcamp-quest/README.md

 (4a) A variable named myNumber that has type Int (set it to 0 when the contract is deployed) (4b) function named updateMyNumber that takes in a new number named newNumber as a parameter that has type Int and updates myNumber to be newNumber
 <img src="https://drive.google.com/uc?export=view&id=1gGDEizMa875YGV3wD34qk7N2vTX08Wqm" width="75%" height="75%">

 (4c) Add a script that reads myNumber from the contract
 <img src="https://drive.google.com/uc?export=view&id=1gGyI9V0kXO1wR1lRE_NwBHqbgDeG8aO3" width="75%" height="75%">

 (4d) Add a transaction that takes in a parameter named myNewNumber and passes it into the updateMyNumber function.
 Verify that your number changed by running the script again.
 <img src="https://drive.google.com/uc?export=view&id=1gHatHXW96AVhXJk3w-PEgaWD-rrsSeJr" width="75%" height="75%">

-final result of script rerun after transaction execution to update the smartcontract number from "0" to "123456789"
+Final result of script rerun after transaction execution to update the smartcontract number from "0" to "123456789"
 <img src="https://drive.google.com/uc?export=view&id=1gNQQLOUsUNC-unxHBS5z5HxMD1Yv7uSs" width="75%" height="75%">